zf3/sdram-tang-primer-20k/README.md

 - 16 DQ pins.
 - CLK, CKE, nCS, nRAS, nCAS, nWE
 - VCC and GND.
-- Tie DQM pins to ground if your module have them.
+- Tie DQM pins to ground if your module has them.
-- Finally we need a 180-degree phase-shifted clock signal (`clk_sdram`) for SDRAM.
+- Finally, we need a 180-degree phase-shifted clock signal (`clk_sdram`) for SDRAM.
 This can be generated with PLL's clkoutp output.

 Usage:
 - [sdram.v](src/sdram.v) is the actual SDRAM controller.